GreedWolf97/Eph-JovianSatallites/README.md

 ![image](https://github.com/GreedWolf97/Eph-JovianSatallites/assets/58545028/e0be6d6f-602f-4b6c-b21e-9afcfa815d1d)

-Once both files are ready, you can open Test.m to read the ephemeris.
+Once both files are ready, you can run Test.m to read the ephemeris.
 This file provides an example.